-Tightness in your hamstrings and your heel cord -- or Achilles tendon -- can cause major discomfort when you move.
-Since these two parts are connected by nerves and fasciae, the tightness sensation in one area, such as the heel cord, can affect how tight your hamstrings feel and vice versa.
-Since tightness in these areas can be caused by different factors, there are several ways to alleviate hamstring and heel cord tightness.
+Tightness in your hamstrings and your heel cord — or Achilles tendon — can cause major discomfort when you move.
+Since these two parts are connected by nerves and fascia, the tightness sensation in one area — such as the heel cord — can affect how tight your hamstrings feel and vice versa.
+Tightness in these areas can be caused by a number of factors, so explore different ways to alleviate the discomfort in the hamstring and heel cord.

 Perception Can Be Tricky

 Sometimes the length of your hamstrings and heel cords are normal, but your brain perceives them to be tight.
 Although it's not yet known why your nervous system behaves this way, exercise scientists proposed a sensory theory to explain the behavior.

 A study published in the March 2010 issue of Physical Therapy stated that subjects who completed a three- to eight-week stretching program had a modified sensation in their flexibility rather than actual changes to the length of their muscles.

 Therefore, the tightness sensation may be just in your head rather than the actual shortening of your hamstrings and heel cords.
 So, if you feel like stretching is working to loosen up your tight areas -- proceed!